Wednesday, May 23, 2012

 As you can see, clearly one existed in during these years, and that was The University of Alabama.

-Now there is an argument to be made about polls retroactively selecting champoins years later, but that doesn't change the fact Alabama won said titles fair and square.
+Now there is an argument to be made about polls retroactively selecting champions in later years, but that doesn't change the fact Alabama won said titles fair and square.
 I have read where once the AP and UPI were implemented, college football basically "started over" (which explains why later polls retroactively selected champions during this period), meaning all past records were erased.
-But if this is the case, then to be fair to all the men who won titles during the 20s and 30s, then once the 2014 playoff system is implemented, college football should once again "start over", thus erasing all past accomplishments of every team.
+But if this is the case, then to be fair to all the men who won titles during the 20s and 30s, then once the 2014 playoff system is implemented, college football should once again "start over", thus erasing all past accomplishments of every D1A team during the AP, UPI and BCS eras, right?

 1941

 Truly the only Alabama championship worth questioning the validity of.
-By now, the AP title had been established as the dominant selector, but Alabama did not finish first in its annual poll.
+By now, the AP title had been established as the dominant selector, but Alabama did not finish first in its annual poll in this particular season.
 No one knows why Alabama claims this title, but in Alabama's defense, around the same time period there were numerous teams who claimed titles, despite not finishing first in the AP poll.

 So as you can see, obviously this was the norm for the late 30s to early 50s.
 It was theorized that the AP remained irrelevant in the eyes of many until the UPI debuted in 1950, which was why so many teams claimed titles from that era, despite not finishing first in the major poll.